 ~ AUGUST until October : Putting doors and windows in a traditional house ~

-This spring/summer we will build a 80m2 roof on a traditional Portuguese xisto-house.
+Last months we have been building a 80m2 roof on a traditional Portuguese xisto-house.

-We will also insulate walls with cork and render them with lime plaster.
+We will also insulate walls with cork and render them with cob or lime plaster.

 No special skills needed.
 A good physical condition and a bit handy is enough. :-)

-NEW: in the period of October until March we will support a tree-planting association.
+NEW: in the period of October until March we will support a tree-planting association Arbor Beinfeita.